-Residents and visitors can enjoy Sechelt’s 34 municipal parks, 28 streetscapes, Civic Square, 10 playgrounds, 27 trails and pedestrian access ways, 51 beach accesses, 4 multi-use sports fields, 7 softballl diamonds, 2 tennis courts, 2 volley-ball courts, a basketball court, and skateboard park.
+Residents and visitors can enjoy Sechelt’s 34 municipal parks, streetscape gardens, Civic Square, 10 playgrounds, 27 trails and pedestrian access ways, 54 beach accesses, 4 multi-use sports fields, 7 softball diamonds, 2 tennis courts, 2 volley-ball courts, a basketball court, and skateboard park.

 Individual park information sheets are available for download on the Parks & Streetscapes webpage.
 A booklet containing information sheets on the Municipal parks is also available.

 Sechelt has a multitude of beach accesses; all 50 are now listed in our Beach Access Brochure and listed on our beach accesses page.
 As well, Sechelt has allocated a number of parks and fields as off-leash dog parks.
 With responsible dog ownership guidelines, these areas are enjoyed by resident and dog alike.
 For a list of Off-Leash Dog Parks, go to the Off-Leash Parks page.